 While traditional dental bridges and partial dentures are an excellent option for many patients, those who are looking for a more reliable and permanent solution to their tooth loss may prefer an implant bridge and crown combination to rebuild their smile.
 This approach keeps all replacement teeth securely within the mouth without having to worry about keeping track of a removable partial denture.

 Implant dentures are highly functional and lifelike prosthetics that combine the aesthetic beauty of traditional dentures with the unmatched steadiness of dental implants that are located below the gumline.
 The result is a beautiful, lifelike row of teeth that are able to restore your bite power and confidence.

 Mini Dental Implants

 One of the basic requirements a patient needs in order to successfully receive dental implants is a strong and healthy jawbone to support the posts.
-However, a patient who has been missing teeth for a while might not have this due to bone degeneration caused to tooth loss.
+However, a patient who has been missing teeth for a while might not have this due to bone degeneration.
 With mini dental implants, even these patients can now benefit from this state-of-the-art treatment.

 As the name indicates, mini-dental implant posts are much shorter and thinner than traditional ones, requiring less jawbone structure to be successfully placed.
 These implants are strong enough to support an entire full denture!
 Plus, thanks to their reduced size, they can often be placed and restored much faster than traditional implants.